fuyaozhao1018/fa22-cse110-lab3/standup.md

 ## Standup Note

-*This is a standup note for class 2 of Machine Learning 1 - Linear Classifiers, SGD *
+*This is a standup note for class 2 of Machine Learning 1 - Linear Classifiers, SGD.*

 ```
 Percy Liang